TobyDustin/contractChicken/README.md

 ### Returning with Delays

-Protochicken allows you to introduce delays to your responses, simulating slow network conditions.
+ContractChicken allows you to introduce delays to your responses, simulating slow network conditions.
 To add a delay, include the `delay=` query parameter in your request, specifying the delay time in milliseconds.
 This feature is particularly useful for testing under adverse network conditions.

-Feel free to explore Protochicken's capabilities and make your API development process more efficient and flexible. 🚀
+Feel free to explore ContractChicken's capabilities and make your API development process more efficient and flexible. 🚀

 ### Added Recently